 Cyclist receives sanction

-Sport Integrity Australia acknowledges the decision of Union Cycliste Internationale to sanction athlete Julie Barnett for the presence of the metabolite of a prohibited substance and use of a prohibited substance.
+Sport Integrity Australia today acknowledged the decision of the Union Cycliste Internationale (UCI) to sanction athlete

-Union Cycliste Internationale imposed a 15-month ban on Ms Barnett commencing 22 November 2019.
+The Union Cycliste Internationale (UCI) imposed a three-year ban on Mr Constable commencing on